 But if you are not so familiar with this show, no worries.
 Here’s a bit about it:

-Shark Tank, a reality TV show started in 2009 in the US, taps into the interesting dynamics of the investments and business potential.
+Shark Tank, a reality TV show that started in 2009 in the U.S., taps into the interesting dynamics of investments and business potential.

 The show’s premise is basically entrepreneurs pitching their business in front of a panel of investors called “Sharks” to seek funds in exchange for some stake.

-The panel investors boast of some well-known entrepreneurs and public figures such as Mark Cuban, Kevin O’Leary, and Ashton Kutcher.
+The panel of investors boasts some well-known entrepreneurs and public figures such as Mark Cuban, Kevin O’Leary, and Ashton Kutcher.
 The show is popular all over the world with many international versions such as in Australia, Mexico, Vietnam, and Nepal.

-While entrepreneurs need to convince the panel of their business’s potential, the investors need to ensure their investment will give them maximum returns.
+While entrepreneurs need to convince the panel of their business’ potential, investors need to make sure their investment will give them maximum returns.
 Hence, they ask important and often brutal questions to explore your business potential.

 And this is the part where, as an entrepreneur, you can drive the most value from, even if you never get a chance to appear on this show.